 Several pre-workout supplement labels I was reading recently listed caffeine anhydrous as one of their ingredients.

-I did the research to find out, and in this article I share what I dug up.
+I drink decaf coffee so I got the caffeine part but didn’t know what caffeine anhydrous was.
+So I did the research to find out, and in this article I share what I dug up.

 So what is caffeine anhydrous?

-The word “anhydrous” is a common science lab term that means “without water”.
+The word“anhydrous” is a common science lab term that means “without water”.

 Caffeine anhydrous is dehydrated caffeine in the form of crystallized powder and is highly concentrated.